-In Singapore, MSAPL engages in broking, and is regulated and licensed by the MAS to carry on certain regulated financial business.
-MSAPL is currently regulated by the MAS as (i) a local IB in respect of Marex Financial's OTC derivatives products and (ii) a clearing broker (with clearing membership on the Singapore Exchange).
+In Singapore, MSAPL engages in broking and is regulated and licensed by the MAS to carry on certain regulated financial business, including (i) as a local IB in respect of Marex Financial's OTC derivatives products (ii) to arrange trades locally in respect of Marex Financial's structured notes, and (iii) as a clearing broker (with clearing membership on the Singapore Exchange).
 MSAPL is subject to Singapore law and regulation when conducting its business, including the Securities and Futures Act and Regulations, and the Financial Advisors Act and Regulations.